 A healthy digestive system plays an important role in keeping us both healthy and happy.

 So, what is a healthy gut and how do you create one?

 The goal of my practice of functional medicine, this website, and my monthly emails, is to answer that very question.

 I will cover many topics in this section of this website.
-The topics include the importance of the gut-brain axis, unexplained weight gain, anxiety, the immune system, foods that heal, proper nourishment, brain fog, fatigue, pain, hormone health and much more.
+The topics include the importance of our microbiome, the gut-brain axis, unexplained weight gain, anxiety, the immune system, foods that heal, proper nourishment, brain fog, fatigue, pain, hormone health and much more.

 Two weeks ago we started talking about our gut health and how it can be the root of so many diseases, including mental illness.
 This week we’re going to touch on healing your gut and optimizing your digestive system for improved physical and emotional well-being.
 There is so much to

 There’s a lot of speculation about the origins of so many diseases such as ADHD, autism, schizophrenia, bipolar, anxiety, depression and multiple sclerosis.
 And why are we seeing it now more than ever?
 A lot of research is going into the study of the gut’s microbiome, its healthy and unhealthy gut flora, and

 Fiber plays an essential role in your heart, digestive and skin health.
 Many benefits include: Blood Sugar Control – by slowing down digestion, the breakdown of carbohydrates, and the absorption of sugar Heart Health – by lowering cholesterol levels, and reducing your risk of heart attack, heart disease and stroke

 Trillions of tiny creatures call your body home, including bacteria, viruses, fungi, and others.
 They’re not always bad news, and in fact, our health depends on having a thriving collection of microbes.
 Your large intestine is the largest repository of microbes—about three pounds’ worth according to some estimates.
 If you